 The history and culture of the eastern Mediterranean world during the Roman Empire form the subject of this module.
 You will explore the events of the period, the 'mechanics' of Roman imperialism (conquest, organisation, administration), and the social, economic, religious, and cultural interaction between the Romans and eastern indigenous peoples.
 You will grapple with the nature and problems of a variety of sources - literary texts, epigraphic material, archaeological data, and visual evidence - and will consider the extent to which the surviving picture of the eastern empire and its neighbours was constructed by Rome or by the eastern peoples themselves.
 Modern theoretical approaches, such as those on cultural identity and imperialism, will be used and scrutinised.
 For this 20-credit module you will have 6 hours of lectures and one 2-hour seminar each fortnight across a ten-week semester; assessment is by a combination of coursework essay and exam.

-In this module you will be able to carry out an in-depth investigation of a chosen area, to be agreed with your supervisor in advance.
+The dissertation is compulsory unless you are studying ancient Greek or Latin, in which case it is optional.
+It is your opportunity to carry out an in-depth investigation of a chosen area, to be agreed with a supervisor in advance.
 You will use the skills that your degree has equipped you with thus far to plan, research and complete a 10,000-word essay.
-There will be a mix of contact to achieve this including one-to-one tutorials with a supervisor, workshops and lectures.
+There will be a mix of contact to achieve this, including workshops, lectures and one-to-one tutorials.

 Encounters with the Supernatural: Religion, Magic and the Greeks